-Our food and beverage costs, as a percentage of revenue, increased 1.6% to 31.3% in the first quarter of 2008 from 29.7% in the first quarter of 2007.
-The increase was primarily due to new store-openings and the increase in the cost of dairy, chicken, fish, bread, general groceries and beer.
+Our food and beverage costs, as a percentage of revenue, increased 0.4% to 30.3% in the second quarter of 2008 from 29.9% in the second quarter of 2007.
+Such costs increased 1.0% as a percentage of revenue to 30.8% in the first half of 2008 from 29.8% in the first half of 2007.
+The increases were primarily due to new store-openings and the increase in the cost of dairy, chicken, beef, bread, general groceries, soft drinks and beer.
 In order to offset these increases in commodity costs, we have taken steps to increase our oversight of inventory and kitchen management.
-Additionally, we believe the price increase of approximately 4.0% which became effective in March 2008 will help to address such commodity price increases.
+Additionally, we believe the price increase of approximately 4.0% which became effective in March 2008 will continue to help address such commodity price increases.
 We will continue to monitor our prices in an effort to address future commodity price increases.